Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 A matrix space in AbstractAlgebra.jl represents a collection of all matrices with given dimensions and base ring.

-In order to construct matrices in AbstractAlgebra.jl, one can first constructs the matrix space itself.
+In order to construct matrices in AbstractAlgebra.jl, one can first construct the matrix space itself.
 This is accomplished with the following constructor.
 We discuss creation of matrix algebras separately in a dedicated section elsewhere in the documentation.